Generalized model of incipient plasticity with parametric variations: Introduction

 \section{Introduction}

-Experiments like tensile or compressive loading of solids and nano-indentation exhibit abrupt transitions from elastic to plastic modes of deformation in the form of yield points or pop-in events \cite{pohl2019pop,jiapeng2017,ohmura2021pop,huang2009}.
-Such transitions are typically facilitated by load-driven activated processes like nucleation of dislocation loops \cite{mojumder2020,zhao2018,lee2020situ}, depinning of line defects \cite{dahmen2011simple,friedman2012}, formation of shear-transformation zones in metallic glasses \cite{avila2019shear,yu2021atomic}, etc. Over a broad variety of solids, the onset of plasticity is determined by a combination of temperature and rate of deformation.
-This indicates that the underlying process involves load-driven, thermally activated events.
-The role of temperature is to provide the thermal energy required by the system to proceed along the minimum energy path, whereas the applied load effectively reduces the activation barrier along the transition pathway.
+Experiments like nano-indentation and tensile or compressive loading of solids exhibit abrupt transitions from elastic to plastic modes of deformation in the form of pop-in events and yield points \cite{pohl2019pop,jiapeng2017,ohmura2021pop,huang2009,zhang2019microplasticity,chen2016elastic,sedore2019comparison}.
+Such transitions are typically facilitated by load-driven activated processes like nucleation of dislocation loops \cite{mojumder2020,zhao2018,lee2020situ}, depinning of line defects \cite{avalanches,friedman2012}, formation of shear-transformation zones in metallic glasses \cite{avila2019shear,2015strain}, etc. The onset of plasticity is typically determined by a combination of temperature and rate of deformation, implying that the underlying process involves load-driven, thermally activated events.
+Temperature provides the thermal assistance required by the system to traverse along the minimum energy path, while the applied load effectively reduces the activation barrier along the transition pathway.\\